Poet-Today ~ Sa'id Sa'ad

 I have wept while smiling

-Days, weeks and months yet to
+Days, weeks and months yet to count

 Lips dried and shrank